blakeblackshear/frigate/docs/docs/configuration/semantic_search.md

   model_size: small
 ```

+- Configuring the `large` model employs the full Jina model and will automatically run on the GPU if applicable.
-Using `large` as the model size setting employs the full Jina model appropriate for high performance systems running a GPU.
-The `small` size uses a quantized version of the model that uses much less RAM and runs faster on CPU with a very negligible difference in embedding quality.
-Most users will not need to change this setting from the default of `small`.
+- Configuring the `small` model employs a quantized version of the model that uses much less RAM and runs faster on CPU with a very negligible difference in embedding quality.

 ## Usage